-- To apply for permanent residence (a Green Card) for yourself or a qualifying family member, visit our Green Card for a U Nonimmigrant page.
+- To apply for permanent residence (a Green Card) for yourself or a qualifying family member, visit our Green Card for a Victim of a Crime (U Nonimmigrant) page.

 - PLEASE NOTE: Any qualifying family member who does not have a derivative U visa when the principal U nonimmigrant receives a Green Card is no longer eligible for a derivative U visa, but may still be eligible to apply for lawful permanent residence.

 - For information on extending your principal U visa to ensure your family member remains eligible for a U visa, please visit the T and U visa extension memorandum (PDF, 97 KB).

 If the family member deriving status based on your status has met the eligibility requirements for a Green Card, they may apply for lawful permanent residence by filing their own Form I-485, Application to Register Permanent Residence or Adjust Status.

 Even if your family members never had U nonimmigrant status or a U visa, they may still be eligible for a Green Card.

 - First, you must file a Form I-929, Petition for Qualifying Family Member of U-1 Nonimmigrant, for each eligible family member.

 - You may file the Form I-929 at the same time or after you file your Form I-485.